HRI-EU/ToolBOSCore/doc/ToolBOSCore/Tools/BuildSystemTools/PkgInfo.md

 * Each package installed in the SIT should have a pkgInfo.py file containing meta-information, such as location of VCS repository or current maintainer.
-  These information are used e.g. by the CIA (aka Nightly Build) system.
   Such files are typically auto-generated at install time.

 > **Note:**